Communication

 Scoutbook

-Our pack manages pack and den calendars, member rosters, and advancement in Scoutbook, an online website for managing Scouting groups.
+Pack and den calendars, member rosters, and individual Cub Scout advancement is tracked in Scoutbook, an online website for managing Scout groups.
 Your den leader may ask for your help with signing off advancement in Scoutbook, especially for any requirements completed at home.
-If you need help using Scoutbook, reach out to your den leader or the pack advancement chair.
+If you need help using Scoutbook, reach out to your den leader or a Pack leader.

 Pack 421 Online Store

-Pay for camping and overnight trips, registration, t-shirts, and more.
+Pay for camping and overnight trips, Pack annual dues, and more.

 Youth Protection Resources